-2 Initial APL Approval
+Initial APL Approval

-- The laboratory lodges an application for approval as an APL to Services Australia together with: - prescribed fee - latest Advisory Report issued by NATA. - If the application is accepted, Services Australia approves the laboratory as an APL for a period not exceeding six months, effective from the date of the Services Australia delegate's decision.
+- The laboratory lodges an application for approval as an APL to Services Australia together with latest Advisory Report issued by NATA. - If the application is approved in principle Services Australia will request the accreditation fee.

+When the fee is received, it approves the laboratory as an APL for a period not exceeding six months, effective from the date of the Services Australia delegate's decision.